Off the Pitch Rich List - 10 Players Who Have Made a Fortune From Endeavours Outside of Football

 David Villa has been extremely busy since his retirement, joining asset management company KraneShares.
 They have since founded a new football team Queensboro FC in the USA which made its debut in the USL Championship this year.

 Former Chelsea and Southampton left-back Ryan Bertrand completed the list, founding a fintech brokerage firm called Silicon Markets back in 2015 with some of his friends.
-The company is aiming to ‘revolutionize retail trading’ all while Ryan still plies his trade in the Premier League with Leicester City.
+The company is aiming to ‘revolutionize retail trading’ as the former Champions League winner now makes a profitable transition to life away from the field of play.

 No Comments